MarkAdell/my_articles/README.md

 Please note how they are all implemented to be pure.

 Exercise time!
-Try to implement a higher-order function called `findLast` that accepts an array and a predicate function and returns the last element in the array that satisfies the given predicate, or undefined otherwise.
-This is how it would be used:
+Try to implement a higher-order function called `findLast` that accepts an array and a predicate function and returns the last element in the array that satisfies the given predicate, or `undefined` otherwise.
+This is how it will be used:

 ```javascript
 const lastNumberBiggerThanOne = findLast([4, 9, 5, 6, 2], number => number > 1);